DUNE/dune-justin/docs/jobscripts.webdav-upload.man_page.md

            justin-webdav-upload - justIN utility to upload files via WebDAV

     SYNOPSIS
-           justin-webdav-upload [--help] [--verbose] --token-file TOKENFILE
+           justin-webdav-upload [--help] --token-file TOKENFILE --source-file
-           --source-file SOURCEFILE --destination-directory URL
+           SOURCEFILE --destination-directory URL

     DESCRIPTION
            justin-webdav-upload is a command-line utility to upload a file using WebDAV and a token.
-It is used by justIN generic jobs to upload job outputs to scratch disk rather than to Rucio-managed storage.
+It is used by justIN wrapper jobs to upload job outputs to scratch disk rather than to Rucio-managed storage.
 Currently it is limited to Fermilab scratch, managed by dCache.
 You may find it useful for some debugging but it is not supported for end-users: you